-How To Recognise Ringworm In Dogs And Cats?
-Treatment, Signs And Diagnosis
+How To Spot Ringworm In Dogs And Cats?
+Signs, Diagnosis & Treatment

 Cats: Microsporum canis, Trichophyton mentagrophytes, M. gyspeum

 Ringworm often occurs in the very young, the very old and the immunocompromised.

 Ringworm is not a bacterial infection and the use of antibiotics in its treatment is therefore not indicated.